corygrant/dingoPDM/docs/firmware/can.md

     There is no difference in message formatting between CAN and USB

+## DBC

+DBC files can be found in the firmware repo [here](https://github.com/corygrant/DingoPDM_FW/tree/master/dbc)

+!!!
+Info
+    DBC files are built using the python dbc_builder in the `dbc_builder` folder

 ## Input

 CAN input format is not restricted or defined by the firmware.